JLopez662/PMTG/README.md

 ## Purpose

-The ScheduleChronogram tool is designed to help project managers and teams visualize the allocation of task hours across workweeks, facilitating clear and effective project planning and time management.
+The ScheduleChronogram tool is designed to help project managers and teams to create detailed chronograms for their proposals or projects.

+It simplifies the process of translating complex project timelines into clear, visual formats, enabling stakeholders to easily understand and follow the project's progress.

 ## Prerequisites
 ### Python: